michellejanosi/beginning-javascript/README.md

-# beginning-javascript
+# Beginning Javascript 5th Edition
-Beginning Javascript 5th Edition chapter exercise solutions.
+Solutions to each chapter exercises in the Beginning Javascript book by Jeremy McPeak and Paul Wilton